 Liked ByView All

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

-This is a variation on my dual duct.
+This is the single-extrusion alternative to my dual duct.
 I only do a dual extrusion about 1 in 100 prints, and I figured it is a bit pointless to have the dual duct blow air at the inactive (and usually unscrewed) nozzle all the time.
 It makes more sense to also direct this air at the active nozzle.
 By blowing air from two directions, this design eliminates the ‘shadow’ problem of both the stock duct and my dual duct, and cools all sides more or less equally.
 If you're only going to print with one extruder, this duct will give you the best quality.

 Of course this does not make the dual duct obsolete: you still need it to get proper cooling on dual extrusions.